-Now, Sir, it has been found that these concerns have a reserve of Rs.
+Now, Sir, it has been found concerns have a reserve οs Rs.
 2,23,40,542.
-This shows how the companies are being run in this country.
-They are annually realising the same amount as the profit, if not more, as their paid-up capital.
-The huge sums these companies set apart for various things are completely outside your control.
+This shows how companies are being run in this coun-They are annually realising the same amount as the profit, if not more, The huge as their paid-up capital. sums these companies set apart various things are completely your control.
 This measure hardly gives any assurance that such money would be utilised for the development of the country's economy.

 The British-owned tea gardens in the Terai area had a paid-up capital of Rs.
 27 lakhs, in 1953 and made a profit of Rs.
 26 lakhs.
 The annual profit of these concerns equalled their total paid-up capital.
-I was rather amazed at the eloquence of the Finance Minister in defending the managing agency system, as if India would have gone to rack and ruin if the managing agents had not been so vehemently defended and upheld by him I cannot understand it.
-Sir, the biggest managing agency Arm in our country is the Government of India because it is the managing agency entire capitalist class and, for the therefore, I found the Managing Director so eloquently about the speaking managing agency and the great things that have done.
+I was rather amazed at the eloquence of the Finance Minister in defending the managing agency system, as if India would have gone to rack and ruin if the managing agents had not been so vehemently defended and unheld by him.
+I cannot understand 'it.
+Sir the biggest managing agency firm in our country is the Government of India because managing agency for the capitalist class and, therefore, I found the Managing Director speaking eloquently about the managing agency and the great things that they done.

-THE MINISTER FOR REVENUE AND CIVIL EXPENDITURE (SHRI.
-M. C. Shah): And you are the shareholders.
+THE MINISTER FOR REVENUE AND CIVIL EXPENDITURE (SHRI M. C. SHAH): And you are the shareholders.

-SHRI BHUPESH GUPTA: Shareholders who are in revolt.
-That is why you had a company meeting in the Central Hall and you do not know who axe the masters!
+SHRI BHUPESH GUPTA: holders who are in revolt.
+That is why you had a company meeting in Central Hall and you do not know who are the masters!

-Nov/, Sir, the picture drawn by the Finance Minister has nothing to do with the reality.
+Now, Sir, the picture drawn by the Finance Minister has nothing to with the reality.
 All fine things on earth have been said about the managing agency.
-We were expecting from Government some statement of accounts as to how they are getting on with their profits.
-Here I read out a statement which shows the amount of profits they have made during 1949-53:
+We were expecting from the Government some statement accounts as to how they are getting on with their profits.
+Here I read out a statement which shows the amount of profits they have made during 1949-